 Virtual care is a broad term that encompasses all the ways healthcare providers remotely interact with their patients.
 In addition to treating patients via telehealth, providers may use live video, audio, and instant messaging to communicate with their patients remotely.
 Click here for the laptop/desktop tip sheet and here for the mobile tip sheet.

-Greater Regional Health is committed to providing high quality, convenient, and close to home health care services and provides a wide range of visiting specialists on campus to meet the varied needs of our community, such as Allergy, Asthma, Immunology, Cardiology, Dermatology, EMG Testing, Nephrology, and Vascular services.
+Greater Regional Health is committed to providing high quality, convenient, and close to home health care services and provides a wide range of visiting specialists on campus to meet the varied needs of our community, such as Allergy, Asthma, Immunology, Cardiology, EMG Testing, Nephrology, Palliative Care and Vascular services.

 Some non-healing wounds may take months or years to heal.
 Sometimes wounds never heal completely.
 Our professionals play an important role in wound care by expediting healing, restoring normal function, and educating the patient and families on wound prevention.
 You should see a wound care professional, if you have a wound that is not healing in two weeks or if you have a wound that is not completely healed in six weeks.
 Our wound care team also provides care and support for people who have a colostomy, an ileostomy or a urostomy.